 - Next, point your web browser to http://www.youtube.com/html5 to open the HTML 5 Video settings for your YouTube account.

-- Scroll down the HTML5 video setting page and you would find Leave the HTML 5 Trial link at the bottom of the page.
-Click on this link to turn off HTML 5 based video player for your YouTube account.
+- Scroll down the HTML5 video setting page and you would find Use the default player button at the bottom of the page.
+Click on this button to turn off HTML 5 based video player for your YouTube account.

-- If instead of the Leave the HTML 5 Trial you see the Join the HTML 5 Trial, then you have already turned off the HTML 5 video player for your account and you do not have to worry about it.
+- If instead of the Use the default player you see the Request the HTML5 Player button, then you have already turned off the HTML 5 video player for your account and you do not have to worry about it.

-- If later you decide that you want to re-enable the HTML 5 video player, then you can follow the same steps and click on the Join the HTML5 trial link as shown,
+- If later you decide that you want to re-enable the HTML 5 video player, then you can follow the same steps and click on the Request the HTML5 Player button as shown,

 The basic difference between HTML 5 and Flash video players for YouTube is that more features are supported by the Flash version of the video player.
 For example, you can watch videos only in resolutions 360px and above in the HTML 5 video player.
 On the other hand, the Flash video player supports lower resolutions like 240px which is great for slower internet connections.
 If you are unsure which version of the video player to use, just turn off the HTML5 player and use the Adobe Flash player.